MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Related Work

 \subsection{Misinformation Datasets}

+There are several efforts in the literature to construct a dataset for misinformation detection.
 The LIAR dataset \cite{Wang:2017} includes short statements from different backgrounds, annotated by PolitiFact API.
 News and related tweets for fact-checked events are composed in a dataset in \cite{Shu:2020}.
 Recently, global events and their repercussions in social media lead to the emergence of new misinformation datasets.
 For instance, \citet{Memon:2020} annotate tweets according to misinformation categories such as fake treatments for COVID-19.
-In \cite{Li:2020}, news sources are investigated for fake news in different languages.
-Similarly, \citet{Hossain:2020} retrieve common misconceptions about COVID-19, and label tweets according to their stances against misconceptions. \citet{Weinzierl:2022} compose the vaccine version of the same dataset.
-Other datasets include COVID-19 healthcare misinformation \cite{Cui:2020}, and large-scale multimodal misinformation \cite{Nielsen:2022}.
+In \cite{Li:2020}, news sources are investigated for fake news in different languages. \citet{Hossain:2020} retrieve common misconceptions about COVID-19, and label tweets according to their stances against misconceptions. \citet{Weinzierl:2022} compose the vaccine version of the same dataset.
+Other datasets include COVID-19 healthcare misinformation \cite{Cui:2020}, and large-scale multimodal misinformation \cite{Nielsen:2022}. \cite{Hu:2023} curate annotated multimodal social media dataset for two widely-spoken languages (English and Chinese), providing reply and retweet engagements.
+Lastly, there are very limited datasets for low-resource languages \cite{HossainZobaer:2020, Lucas:2022} but do not exist for Turkish.